MiguelJordans/LAPR2-G40/docs/SprintB/US8/US8_RegisterNewClinicalAnalysisLaboratoryStatingWhichTestsOperate.md

 ## 2. OO Analysis

 ### 2.1.
 Relevant Domain Model Excerpt
-*In this section, it is suggested to present an excerpt of the domain model that is seen as relevant to fulfill this requirement.*

 ![US8_DM](US8_DM.svg)

 ### 2.2.
 Other Remarks

-*Use this section to capture some aditional notes/remarks that must be taken into consideration into the design activity.
+*Use this section to capture some additional notes/remarks that must be taken into consideration into the design activity.
 In some case, it might be usefull to add other analysis artifacts (e.g. activity or state diagrams).*

 ## 3. Design - User Story Realization